webplatform/docs/css/properties/perspective-origin/index.md

 |Description=An integer, followed by a %.
 The value is a percentage of the total box length (for the first value) or the total box height (for the second value, if specified).
 The default is 50% 50%, as if the viewer was positioned directly in front of the object.
 }}{{CSS Property Value
 |Data Type=left
 |Description=First value only.
 Equal to 0% or a zero length.
-Displays the object as if the viewer were looking from the left.
+This keyword displays the object as if the viewer were looking from the left.
 }}{{CSS Property Value
 |Data Type=right
 |Description=First value only.
 Equal to 100% or the full box length.
-Displays the object as if the viewer were looking from the right.
+This keyword displays the object as if the viewer were looking from the right.
 }}{{CSS Property Value
 |Data Type=top
 |Description=Second value only.
 Equal to 0% or a zero height.
-Displays the object as if the viewer were looking from the top.
+This keyword displays the object as if the viewer were looking from the top.
 }}{{CSS Property Value
 |Data Type=bottom
 |Description=Second value only.
 Equal to 100% or the full box height.
-Displays the object as if the viewer were looking from the bottom.
+This keyword displays the object as if the viewer were looking from the bottom.
 }}{{CSS Property Value
 |Data Type=center
 |Description=Equal to 50% or half the length of the box.
-When given as the first value, displays the object as if the viewer was positioned on par with the object, from left-to-right.
+When given as the first value, this keyword displays the object as if the viewer was positioned on par with the object, from left-to-right.
 }}{{CSS Property Value
 |Data Type=center
 |Description=Equal to 50% or half the height of the box.
-When given as the second value, displays the object as if the viewer was positioned on par with the object, from top-to-bottom.
+When given as the second value, this keyword displays the object as if the viewer was positioned on par with the object, from top-to-bottom.
 }}
 }}
 {{Examples_Section